codio/knowledge/source/instructors/authoring/assessments/fill-in-blanks.rst

 Assessment Auto-Generation
 ++++++++++++++++++++++++++

-Assessments can be auto-generated using the text on the current guides page as context.
-For more information about generating assessments may be found on the :ref:`AI assessment generation <ai-assessment-generation>` page.
+Assessments can be auto-generated using the text on the current guide page as context.
+For more information, see the :ref:`AI assessment generation <ai-assessment-generation>` page.

 Assessment Manual Creation